Hurricane Dorian gains fury but might skirt Florida coast

 Published Friday, August 30, 2019 1:47AM EDT

-MIAMI -- Hurricane Dorian powered toward Florida with increasing fury Friday, menacing its eastern coast with a potentially devastating direct hit but giving indications it might deliver just a glancing blow as it marches up the coastline.

-Forecasters warned that no one is out of danger and Dorian could still wallop the state with "extremely dangerous" 140 mph (225 kph) winds and torrential rains late Monday or early Tuesday, with millions of people in the crosshairs, along with Walt Disney World and President Donald Trump's Mar-a-Lago resort.
+MIAMI -- Hurricane Dorian has gained fearsome new muscle as an "extremely dangerous" Category 4 storm, bearing down on the northwestern Bahamas early Saturday en route to the U.S. Southeast coast.

+Millions of people in Florida, along with the state's Walt Disney World and President Donald Trump's Mar-a-Lago resort, are in the potential crosshairs of the hurricane.
+Forecasters say Dorian, which had top sustained winds of 145 mph (230 kph) Saturday morning, will hover along Florida's east coast Tuesday and Wednesday.

-It's growing in intensity, but some of the more reliable computer models predicted a turn northward that would have Dorian hug the coast, the National Hurricane Center said.
+But the National Hurricane Center in Miami cautioned that its meteorologists remain uncertain whether Dorian would make a devastating direct strike on the state's east coast or inflict a glancing blow.
+Some of the more reliable computer models predicted a late turn northward that would have Dorian skirt the Florida coast.

 "There is hope," Weather Underground meteorology director Jeff Masters said.

+The National Hurricane Center's advisory released at 8 a.m.
+Saturday EDT warned the possibility of "strong winds and life-threatening storm surge" is increasing along Georgia and South Carolina's coasts.

-The faint, encouraging signs came at the end of a day in which Dorian seemed to get scarier with each forecast update.
-It strengthened into a Category 4 hurricane, and there were fears it could prove to be the most powerful hurricane to hit Florida's east coast in nearly 30 years.
+The faint hope of dodging Dorian's fury came Friday, even as the storm ratcheted up from a menacing Category 3 hurricane to an even more dangerous Category 4.
+That raised fears Dorian could become the most powerful hurricane to hit Florida's east coast in nearly 30 years.

-Late Friday, the National Hurricane Center's projected new track showed Dorian hitting near Fort Pierce, some 70 miles (113 kilometres) north of Mar-a-Lago, then running along the coastline as it moved north.
-But forecasters cautioned that the storm's track was still highly uncertain and even a small deviation could put Dorian offshore or well inland.
+National Hurricane Center projections showed Dorian hitting roughly near Fort Pierce, some 70 miles (113 kilometres) north of Mar-a-Lago, then running along the coastline as it moved north.
+But forecasters cautioned that the storm's track remains still highly uncertain and even a small deviation could put Dorian offshore -- or well inland.

-Trump declared a state of emergency in Florida and authorized the Federal Emergency Management Agency to co-ordinate disaster-relief efforts.
-He told reporters that "Mar-a-Lago can handle itself" and is more worried about Florida.
+Trump has declared a state of emergency in Florida and authorized the Federal Emergency Management Agency to co-ordinate disaster-relief efforts.
+He told reporters that "Mar-a-Lago can handle itself" and that he is more worried about Florida.

 "This is big and is growing, and it still has some time to get worse," Julio Vasquez said at a Miami fast-food joint next to a gas station that had run out of fuel.
 "No one knows what can really happen.
 This is serious."

-As Dorian closed in, it upended people's Labor Day weekend plans.
-Major airlines began allowing travellers to change their reservations without a fee.
+As Dorian closed in, Labor Day weekend plans were upended.
+Major airlines began allowing travellers to change their reservations without fees.
 The big cruise lines began rerouting their ships.
-Disney World and the other resorts in Orlando found themselves in the storm's projected path.
+Disney World and Orlando's other resorts found themselves in the storm's projected path.

-Jessica Armesto and her 1-year-old daughter, Mila, had planned to have breakfast with Minnie Mouse, Donald Duck and Goofy at Disney World.
-Instead, Armesto decided to take shelter at her mother's hurricane-resistant house in Miami with its kitchen full of nonperishable foods.

-"It felt like it was better to be safe than sorry, so we cancelled our plans," she said.

 Still, with Dorian days away and its track uncertain, Disney and other major resorts held off announcing any closings, and Florida authorities ordered no immediate mass evacuations.